 In women untreated chlamydia can lead to pelvic inflammatory disease, an infection damaging the reproductive organs (uterus and fallopian tubes) and in some cases requiring hospital treatment.
 The possible dangerous effects of the PID are:

 - ectopic pregnancy (a pregnancy outside the womb)

 - blocked fallopian tubes (the tubes which carry the egg from the ovaries to the womb), which can result in reduced fertility or infertility

 - early miscarriage or premature birth

-- occasionally, Reiter’s syndrome (inflammation of the joints, urethra and eyes)
+- Occasionally, Reiter’s syndrome (arthritis, inflammation of urethra and eyes)

 - Urethritis — inflammation of the urethra with a yellow discharge appearing at the tip of the penis.
 Untreated urethritis results in narrowing of the urethra which leads to painful urinating and can cause kidney problems

 To avoid the risk of getting the infection the following can be done:

 - Abstain from sex contacts (vaginal, oral and anal) or limit the number of sex partners